Standard Contractual Clauses for Data Transfers

 • Module 3: Processor-to-processor transfers

-This modular approach enables you to include only the clauses relevant to your specific transfer scenario, whether you’re working within corporate groups or with external data importers.
+This modular approach lets you include only the clauses relevant to your specific transfer scenario, whether you’re working within corporate groups or with external data importers.

 You have two options for transferring personal data from the UK: